Suggestions for Broadening Participation in STEM Graduate Programs at Illinois

 - Find national data in the NSF's report on Women, Minorities, and Persons with Disabilities in Science and Engineering, including graduate enrollment by field, citizenship, ethnicity, and race (table 3-5) and doctoral degrees award by field, citizenship, ethnicity, and race (table 7-4).

 - Identify sources for targeted recruiting of URM STEM talent in your area of discipline.
 See this list of possible recruitment resources.
 Other examples: McNair Scholars, Meyerhoff Scholars.

 - Recruit at national STEM conferences aimed toward URM populations, such as ABCRMS, SACNAS, NSBE, SHPE, ERN, AISES.
-To maximize recruiting efforts at the conference:
+To maximize recruiting efforts:

 - Expand interactions beyond those at the career fair booth.
 Engage with potential recruits at the undergraduate poster sessions.
-Volunteer at a resume workshop, attend a networking dinner, or participate on a panel discussion to encourage early career professors.
+Volunteer at a resume workshop, attend a networking dinner or reception, or participate on a panel discussion to encourage early career professors.

 - Get to know faculty members and directors of URM STEM programs at undergraduate institutions wherever possible.

 - Forward resources for underrepresented domestic applicants at Illinois.

 - Invite recruited students to apply to participate in the Graduate College's ASPIRE program.

 - IMPORTANT: Tell students that they may be eligible for a Big Ten Academic Alliance application fee waiver.
 For more information and to apply go to FreeApp.